HPI-Information-Systems/DQ4AI/README.md

 - `interfaces.py`:  It contains a class that defines an abstract base class of a polluter.
 - `util.py`: All helper functions go here.

-**IMPORTANT** A detealed documentation can be found in each of the tasks directories.
+**IMPORTANT** A detailed documentation can be found in each of the tasks directories.

+## Contributers
+-Lukas Budach
+-Moritz Feuerpfeil
+-Nina Ihde
+-Andrea Nathansen
+-Nele Sina Noack
+-Hendrik Patzlaff
+-Hazar Harmouch
+-Felix Naumann

 ## Contact
 For quesctions, please contact hazar.harmouch@hpi.de